Homeland Security Created A Fake University In Michigan As Part Of Immigration Sting

 ICE has not confirmed to NPR the reports of raids.

-The University of Farmington advertised itself on its website as being endorsed by the Accrediting Commission of Career Schools and Colleges, and said it was "approved by the U.S. Department of Homeland Security Student and Exchange Visitor Program (SEVP) to enroll international students."
+The University of Farmington advertised itself on its website as being endorsed by the Accrediting Commission of Career Schools and Colleges and said it was "approved by the U.S. Department of Homeland Security Student and Exchange Visitor Program (SEVP) to enroll international students."

 But U.S. officials said in the indictment that any students who were affiliated with the school knew they were taking part in a scam and that the Farmington arrangement should not be openly discussed.